Ikabot-Collective/ikabot/README.md

 14. Activate miracle

-	It allows you to activate any miracle you have available N times in a row.
+	It allows you to activate any miracle you have available as many times in a row as you want.

 15. Train army